Matt Chapman: Oakland Athletics (2017–2021)

-Toronto Blue Jays
+Toronto Blue Jays (2022–2023)

 On March 16, 2022, the Athletics traded Chapman to the Toronto Blue Jays for Gunnar Hoglund, Kevin Smith, Zach Logue, and Kirby Snead.
 On March 22, 2022, Chapman signed a two-year contract worth $25 million with the Blue Jays, avoiding salary arbitration.

+Chapman hit his first career grand slam off of Reid Detmers in a 12–11 road victory against the Los Angeles Angels on April 9, 2023.
+He was named the AL Player of the Month for April after leading all hitters in OPS (1.152), wRC+ (219) and fWAR (2.0).
+He became a free agent following the season.

+San Francisco Giants (2024–present)

+On March 3, 2024, Chapman signed a one-year, $18 million contract with the San Francisco Giants that also included player options for the 2025 and 2026 seasons and a mutual option for the 2027 season.

+On September 4, 2024, Chapman signed a six-year, $151 million contract extension.

+Throughout the 2025 season, Chapman had multiple stays on the injured list due to right-hand inflammation.
+On August 28, 2025, Chapman hit his 200th career home run off Chicago Cubs pitcher Jordan Wicks in the seventh inning in a 12-3 victory.
+On September 26, Chapman hit his 1,000th hit when he hit a line drive single to center field in the fifth inning as the Giants defeated the Colorado Rockies 6-3.

 Player profile

-Chapman has a reputation of being an elite defender who has exceptional range, arm strength and arm accuracy.
+Chapman has a reputation for being an elite defender with exceptional range, arm strength, and arm accuracy.
 His arm strength allows him to play at a deeper depth to field a hard-hit ball heading down his right side.
-He uses a two-handed gather on forehand, and one-handed backhand with a basketball defensive crouch to prevent the ball from sailing.
+He uses a two-handed gather on the forehand, and one-handed backhand with a basketball defensive crouch to prevent the ball from sailing.

 Personal life

 His former El Toro High School teammate is fellow MLB third baseman Nolan Arenado.

-During the off-season, Chapman is roommates with Philadelphia Phillies catcher Garrett Stubbs in California.
+During the off-season, Chapman was roommates with Philadelphia Phillies catcher Garrett Stubbs in California.

-Chapman and his wife Taylor were married in Cabo San Lucas, Mexico in December 2021.
+Chapman and his wife, Taylor, were married in Cabo San Lucas, Mexico in December 2021.
+They welcomed a daughter, Gia, on September 19, 2024.